 All central taxes attract surcharge, educational cess at specified percentages under different conditions.

-Central Sales Tax (On Sales Of Goods between different States - to be phased out by VAT in the future.)
+Central Sales Tax (On Sales Of Goods between different States) (Now replaced by GST)

 Profession Tax (On Specified Professions)